"We Must Act Now To End The Gridlock

 Tim was first elected to office in 1994, serving as a city councilmember and then Mayor of Richmond.
 He became Lieutenant Governor of Virginia in 2002 and was inaugurated as Virginia’s 70th Governor in 2006.
 Despite serving during the worst recession in 70 years, Tim led the state to national recognition.
 Under Tim’s leadership, Virginia was named the best managed state in America, the Best State for Business, and the Best State to Raise a Child.
 The Commonwealth maintained its Triple A bond rating for fiscal management -- an honor shared by only 7 states -- and had one of the nation's lowest unemployment rates and highest median incomes.

-Tim is married to Anne Holton, who currently serves as Virginia’s Secretary of Education.
+Tim is married to Anne Holton, who served as Virginia’s Secretary of Education.
 Tim and Anne revel in the adventures of their three grown children and live in the same Northside Richmond neighborhood where they moved as newlyweds more than 30 years ago.
 Tim loves reading, being outdoors and playing harmonica with bluegrass bands throughout Virginia.

 Tim was elected to the Senate as a bipartisan bridge builder, and he’s stayed true to that promise by working closely with Republicans on a number of fronts.
 In the foreign policy arena, Tim has worked with Senator John McCain to rewrite the 1973 War Powers Resolution and partnered with Senator Jeff Flake to draft a compromise proposal for authorizing the war against ISIL.
 He also worked with Senator Bob Corker to co-author the Iran Nuclear Agreement Review Act, which set up a constructive process for Congressional review of the final nuclear agreement with Iran.
 On military and defense issues, Tim joined with former Senator Saxby Chambliss to introduce his first bill – the Troop Talent Act – to help reduce unemployment among veterans following their transition from active duty to civilian life.
 Tim has worked with Senator Shelley Moore Capito to combat the opioid abuse epidemic that’s impacting Virginia and West Virginia by introducing legislation to help prevent overdose deaths.
 On education issues, Senator Kaine has worked with Senator Rob Portman to strengthen career and technical education in schools.
 In 2015, Senator Lamar Alexander sought Tim’s input as a former Governor while rewriting the No Child Left Behind Act, and many of Tim’s provisions were included in the final bill to replace it.
 He and Senator Mark Warner have worked with a number of Republicans, including Senators Deb Fischer and Mike Enzi, to push Congress to adopt two-year budgeting to give businesses and communities more certainty.
 He also works across the aisle with Senator Susan Collins on the Aging Committee to help protect senior citizens from fraud and abuse.